Lord Howe Island skink

 The Lord Howe Island skink (Oligosoma lichenigerum) is a part of the native Australian reptiles' classification.
 The Lord Howe Island Skink is a species of skink in the family Scincidae, located on Australia's Norfolk Island and Lord Howe Island.
 The Lord Howe Island skink population is uncommon to be found on Lord Howe island, however the majority of their population is located on the Norfolk Island complex.This skink is metallic bronze in colour and has flecks for defining features.
-It can grow up to 8cm in length, making them medium in size.
+It can grow up to 8 cm in length, making them medium in size.
 Its taxonomy is diverse, the skink is a part of the Scincidae family, Oligosoma genus.
 This skink population is protected and considered vulnerable under the Environment Protection and biodiversity conservation act 1999.

 Ecology

 Description

 The Lord Howe Island skink (Oligosoma lichenigera) is metallic bronze or olive in colour on the top.
 It has brown flecks or streaks that are aligned longitudinally along the body, often with brown spots on the head.
 It has a pale golden stripe that extends from above the eye to the tail, which is its distinguishing feature.
 The upper body usually has pale spots, with the throat been a grey/white colour with dark grey-brown flecks and pale/dark brown limb depending on the size and age of the Lord Howe Island Skink.
-It can grow up to 8cm in length, making them medium in size for this type of skink.
+It can grow up to 8 cm in length, making them medium in size for this type of skink.
 Its life span is currently unknown; however research suggests that the larger skinks can live up to 10 years.